Kayleigh: Legacy

 In 2013, in a presentation on crowd funding for a TED conference in Bedford, Marillion keyboardist Mark Kelly identified the song's popularity as "part of the reason I've never had a proper job and I've been able to make a living from music for the past 32 years".

-In a 2021 interview about Weltschmerz, which Fish described as his final album, he noted that "I'm never going to be playing stadiums or arenas again.
-And I definitely don’t want to be on the chicken-in-a-basket circuit singing fucking 'Kayleigh'."
+In a 2021 interview about Weltschmerz, which Fish described as his final album, he said that "I'm never going to be playing stadiums or arenas again.
+And I definitely don't want to be on the chicken-in-a-basket circuit singing fucking 'Kayleigh'."